Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/increase-liquidity.md

 - This example assumes the contract already has custody of the NFT.

-- We can't change the boundaries of a given position, this function can only be used to increase liquidity without changing the boundaries of the given NFT.
+- We cannot change the boundaries of a given liquidity position using the Uniswap v3 protocol; `increaseLiquidity` can only increase the liquidity of a position.

 - In production, `amount0Min` and `amount1Min` should be adjusted to create slippage protections.

 ```solidity